harishitarana/SocialBuzzAccenture/README.md

 - Recommendations for a successful IPO
 - An analysis of their content categories that highlights the top 5 categories with the largest aggregate popularity  <br />
-Tasks to be delegated:  <br />
+Tasks to be delegated:
 - Creation of an up-to-date big data best practices presentation
 - Extraction of sample data sets using SQL
 - On-site audit of their data-center
 - Merging of sample data set tables
 - Virtual session with Social Buzz team to present previous client success stories relevant to them
 - Preparation of best practice document for IPO
 - Loading of sample data sets into Accenture sandbox database
 - Technology architecture workshop with Social Buzz Data Team to understand their